• support@madhedgefundtrader.com

 Are there simply no other interest-bearing vehicles one can park capital in and gain a healthy return?

 I would say you are right, but then I would be the fool here and I am certainly not in that line of work.
+But there is an elixir to the anathema.

-For years the traditional banking business has conditioned us naïve folk to accept steep fees and no yield earnings on holdings as the status quo.
+For years, the traditional banking business has conditioned us naive folk to accept steep fees and no yield earnings on holdings as the status quo.

 I will tell you right now that it’s a load of garbage and nobody should accept these pitiful offers from dinosaur banks.